plain-white-tee/the-linux-command-line/README.md

 #### A More Complete Application

-Added positional parameters, interactivity and the option to output to a file<br>
-in the `sys_info_page` script.
+Added positional parameters, interactivity and the option to output to a file in the `sys_info_page` script.

 ##### Further Reading
 http://wiki.bash-hackers.org/scripting/posparams